Skip to content

 Diabetic socks are stockings woven with either no compression or a low level of compression that is non-constricting.
 They have an antimicrobial finish to inhibit the growth of bacteria and fungus, include moisture wicking fibers to keep the feet dry, and have no seams or have flat smooth seams that won't create friction points or irritate your skin.

-Q. Can young people and athletes benefit from compression therapy?
+Can young and healthy people, or athletes benefit from compression hosiery?

 Yes.
 Most adults can benefit from compression hosiery regardless of age.
 Usually, healthier and younger people wear lighter levels of compression.